djrusso/Dynamic-Optimization-Course/index.md

   * Myopic policies in optimal stopping
   * Base-stock and (s,S) policies in inventory control
   * Linear policies in linear quadratic control
-  * Kalman filtering and certainty equivalence in LQR with partial observability
+  * Separation principle and Kalman filtering in LQ control with partial observability
   * Interchange arguments and optimality of index policies in multi-armed bandits and control of queues.
 * Exact algorithms for problems with tractable state-spaces
   * Value Iterations